ambrosus/ambrosus-nop/README.md

 ```
 1. source <(curl -s https://nop.ambrosus.io/setup.sh)

+**If you are launching a script as a non-root user, it is necessary to execute 'sudo -s' beforehand.**

 Choose the necessary options:
 - network (main);
 - input already existing private key or create a new one;